Friday’s Transactions - WTOP News

 NEW YORK RANGERS — Loaned D Ben Harpur to Hartford (AHL).

-SAN JOSE SHARKS — Reassgined F Ozzy Wiesblat to San Jose (AHL) from Wichita (ECHL).
+SAN JOSE SHARKS — Reassigned F Ozzy Wiesblat to San Jose (AHL) from Wichita (ECHL).

 VANCOUVER CANUCKS — Recalled G Michael DiPietro from Abbotsford (AHL) loan.